Prenatal Nutritionist and Dietitian

 What Is A Prenatal Nutritionist?

 A prenatal nutritionist works with expecting mothers to provide optimal nutrition during the pre-pregnancy, pregnancy and post-childbirth periods.
-A prenatal nutritionist will also work with new mothers on optimal nutrition for breastfeeding and post childbirth health and diet.
+A prenatal nutritionist may also work with new mothers on optimal nutrition for breastfeeding and post childbirth health and diet.

 Prenatal Nutritionist Careers & Job Duties